kasenetz/hbcd-docs/docs/measures/index.md

 </div>
 <div class="collapsible-content">
 <br>
-<p>The purpose of this warning is to aid in transparency and refers to technical data issues (e.g., data quality issues, information about how variables are constructed, instructions on how to calculate or analyze specific variables, code if necessary).</p>
+<p><b><i>The text below is sourced directly from the ABCD Wiki <a href="https://data.abcdstudy.org/reports/wiki-release6/jedi.html#warnings-in-release-noteswiki">Data Warning</a></i></b></p>
+<blockquote>The purpose of this warning is to provide guidance for responsible data use, interpretation, and communication.
+This also includes conceptual warnings (e.g., difference between sex assigned at birth and gender identity, bias due to attrition or non-response).</blockquote>
 </div>
 </p>
 <p>